toomanyfrog/toomanyfrog.github.io/_projects/2015-12-31-twisty-tree.md

 <p>
 <b>Contributions</b><br>

-- Designed game mechanics in a multi-disciplinary team
+- Designed game mechanics in a team of 2
+- Paper prototyped and rapidly iterated level design
-- Scripted rhythm game and tutorial system
+- Scripted character controllers and mechanics
-- Conceptualized and scripted VR beatmap maker
-- Conducted playtests
-With this project, we set out to create a rhythm game along the lines of Beat Saber, but using punching and kicking instead of slicing as the core mechanic.
-We were also given a wireless HTC Vive headset that allowed us to create beat patterns that would let players rotate in 360 degrees.

 </p>